cds-hooks/docs/docs/best-practices.md

 Implementers of CDS Clients should:

-**Maintain a whitelist of CDS Service endpoints that may be invoked.**
+**Maintain a allowlist of CDS Service endpoints that may be invoked.**

-Only endpoints on the whitelist can be invoked.
+Only endpoints on the allowlist can be invoked.
 This ensures that CDS Clients invoke only trusted CDS Services.
 This is especially important since CDS Clients may send an authorization token that allows the CDS Service temporary access to the FHIR server.

 **Issue secure FHIR access tokens.**